-The goal of his team was to develop a method to swab surfaces for the detection of norovirus.
-Dr. Vinje envisioned a swab with a pre-moistened tip that would swab a broad surface.
-His ideal swab would have a handle long enough to collect from a variety of surfaces but short enough to fit in a transport tube that could be easily handled in the field, carried, and shipped.
+The transport system included a swab with a pre-moistened tip that would swab a broad surface.
+The ideal swab would have a handle long enough to collect from a variety of surfaces but short enough to fit in a transport tube that could be easily handled in the field, carried, and shipped.

 Specimen Collection in the Field

-Once a workable swab was available, a team comprised of interested parties from a number of universities took it into the field to begin specimen collection.
-You can read about the surfaces sampled in the article that accompanies the video we linked to above.
+Once the workable swab design was finalized, a team comprised of interested parties from a number of universities took it into the field to begin specimen collection.

 The swabs were returned to the lab for processing, where it was confirmed that the swab collected and successfully transported the virus.